The Road to Women’s Suffrage in Sharon (April 8– December 31, 2020)

 My portfolio showcases various professional and personal projects created throughout my career.
 Subscribe to my site to get updated when I add additional content.

-I am primarily interested in the American experience of creation, both for utilitarian and aesthetic pleasure.
+I am primarily interested in the American experience of creation, both for utilitarian and aesthetic ends.
 I am drawn to objects and art that reveal the vital, yet often forgotten stories of life in America.

 Currently, I serve as the Curator of Collections, Archives, & Exhibitions at the Sharon Historical Society & Museum.
 In this position I serve as the head curator and collections manager for the permanent collection housed at the historic Gay-Hoyt House in downtown Sharon, CT.